Harun Idris: Early life

-Subsequently he joined the Malay Administrative Service and worked as an assistant district officer in the districts of Gemas and Tampin.
+Subsequently, he joined the Malay Administrative Service and worked as an assistant district officer in the districts of Gemas and Tampin, both located in Negeri Sembilan.
 The year 1951 saw him serve under Malaysia’s first PM Tunku Abdul Rahman as a magistrate in Kuala Lumpur.
 Two years later his good work earned him a scholarship to read law in Middle Temple, England.
 Returning two years later, Dato Harun held the position of the President of the Sessions Court in Taiping.
 When Malaya gained her independence in 1957, Dato Harun was made a Deputy Public Prosecutor and was later the Acting Registrar of Societies and the Official Assignee of the Federation of Malaya.
 A year later, he was appointed the State Legal Adviser for Selangor.
 The call from a career in politics was too strong to resist and in 1964 Dato Harun resigned from said position and was appointed as Menteri Besar of Selangor after being elected the state assemblyman for the constituency of Morib.